-

 The Greatest Illusion

 For the last few nights at the dinner table, we have been reading excerpts from the book The Boy, the Mole, the Fox, and the Horse by Charlie Mackesy.
 I can’t recommend this book enough, whether you are 12, 22, 42, or 92 years old.
-This was the dialogue from the book that struck me the most last evening…a dialogue that took place as all four characters (boy, mole, fox, and horse) were standing lakeside watching the beautiful and peaceful swans pass by.
+This passage from the book struck me most last evening… the dialogue between all four characters (boy, mole, fox, and horse) stood lakeside, watching the beautiful and peaceful swans pass by.
 “How do they look so together and perfect?”
 Asked the boy.
 “There’s a lot of frantic paddling going on beneath,” said the horse.
-“The greatest illusion,” said the mole,…
+“The greatest illusion,” said the mole, “is that life should be perfect.” -Charlie…

 -